*This article may contain affiliate links. please check out my policy!

 You can replace the gochugaru pepper flakes with gochujuang which is the red pepper paste as it is easier to find.

-Please see the recipe card for exact quantities.
+Please see recipe card below for exact measurements.

 🔪Instructions